pyswmm/pyswmm/docs/source/tutorial/tutorial.rst

 If an EPA-SWMM5 Model has existing control actions within, any control rules developed using pyswmm will have the highest priority.
-All pyswmm control actions are prepared at the end of each simulation step, after EPA-SWMM native controls are evaluated.
+All pyswmm control actions are evaluated at the end of each simulation step, after EPA-SWMM native controls have been evaluated.
 If control actions are reported, any control action updated by pyswmm will be output to the *.rpt file.